-- Every class teacher provides information using pupil progress trackers and My Plans that are available to parents and pupils and regularly updated with relevant information on outcomes and impact - A wide range of information is used that includes: assessment information, planning, pupils' work, lesson observations, learning walks, outcomes from My Plans and pupil profiles, case studies, and staff, parent and pupil voice - Assessment information is collected half termly so that the impact of interventions can be monitored regularly.
-It is analysed by the SLT and other relevant staff, and shared with governors so that they are able to hold the leadership team to account. - Assessments are closely moderated to ensure they are accurate - SLT carry out pupil progress meetings with staff, at the end of each half term and the pupil progress closely scrutinised. - Regular feedback about performance is given to pupils and parents. - Interventions are adapted or changed if they are not working. - Case studies are written to evidence the support pupils have received, when they have not made the expected progress. - A designated member of the SLT and Governing Body, maintains an overview of pupil premium spending and ensures that the school is keeping up to date with current research. - The provision is based on a rationale that is evidenced by external and internal impact - A governor is given responsibility for challenging the leadership of the use of pupil premium funding.
+- Every class teacher provides information using pupil progress (GAP) trackers, and My Plans that are available to parents and pupils and regularly updated with relevant information on outcomes and impact - A wide range of information is used that includes: assessment information, planning, pupils' work, lesson observations, learning walks, outcomes from My Plans and pupil profiles, case studies, and staff, parent and pupil voice - Assessment information is collected half-termly so that the impact of interventions can be monitored regularly.
+It is analysed by the SLT and other relevant staff, and shared with governors so that they are able to hold the leadership team to account. - Assessments are closely moderated to ensure they are accurate - SLT carry out pupil progress meetings with staff, at the end of each half term and the pupil progress is closely scrutinised. - Regular feedback about pupils' performance is given to pupils and parents. - Interventions are adapted or changed if they are not effective. - A designated member of the SLT and Governing Body, maintains an overview of pupil premium spending and ensures that the school is keeping up to date with current research. - The provision is based on a rationale that is evidenced by external and internal impact - A governor is given responsibility for challenging the leadership of the use of pupil premium funding.